SalomePlatform/hexablock/doc/creategrids.rst

 - Cylinder
     - center: coordinates of the cylinder base center (select a vertex).
+    - axis: direction vector of the cylinder (select a vector).
     - base: base vector of the cylinder (select a vector).
-    - height: vertical vector of the cylinder (select a vector).

 - Grid
     - radius: size and number of elements from the center.